 If you have been injured in a slip-and-fall accident at work in North Carolina, you could have a workers’ compensation claim and a slip-and-fall lawsuit.
 It depends on the circumstance of your accident.
 The Law Offices of Jason E. Taylor will investigate the accident to identify all the potentially responsible parties who may be liable after your injury.

 Workers’ compensation is an insurance program that employers must extend to each employee, with certain exceptions.
-In exchange for this coverage, an employee gives up the right to sue their employer for any negligence that leads to an accident and injury.
+In exchange for this coverage, employees give up the right to sue their employer for any negligence leading to an accident and injury.
 But only the worker’s employer has this protection.
 Others who were negligent may be held accountable if they are responsible for your workplace injury.

 On the other hand, if an employee of a contracted cleaning company failed to warn about the wet and hazardous surface, and you slipped and fell, you may have a claim against the cleaning company in addition to obtaining workers’ compensation from your employer.
-The allegedly negligent party in this case is not your employer.
-The contracted cleaner’s employee and/or their supervisor would be a non-employer third party and may be held liable for your accident.
+The allegedly negligent party, in this case, is not your employer.
+The contracted cleaner’s employee and supervisor would be a non-employer third party and may be held liable for your accident.

 The same principle would apply in similar cases, such as:

 - A caterer for a company dinner you were required to attend failed to clean up a spill that caused your slip-and-fall accident